PROTEOMICS - Clinical Applications

 6.3 Color charges

-While all color figures will appear online free of charge, authors will be charged for additional costs incurred for the reproduction of color in print (see Section 2).
+While all color figures submitted will appear in color online free of charge, authors will be charged for additional costs incurred for the reproduction of color in print if they select that option (see Section 2).

 7 Manuscript formatManuscripts must be typewritten with double spacing throughout (including references, legends, etc.).